diantyapitaloka/Architecture-Learning/README.md

 - Feature Abstraction Initial layers typically identify simple edges or shapes, while deeper layers combine these into complex objects or concepts.
 This hierarchical approach allows the model to understand data in a way that mimics human perception.
 - Non-Linear Activation Each neuron uses an activation function to decide whether its signal is strong enough to be passed to the next layer.
 These functions introduce non-linearity, enabling the architecture to solve problems far more complex than simple linear correlations.
 - Weighted Optimization The architecture relies on adjustable weights and biases that are fine-tuned during the training phase.
 By constantly updating these values, the network minimizes errors and improves the accuracy of its predictions over time.
+- Backpropagation Mechanism Information travels forward to produce a result, and errors are then sent backward through the architecture to update the neurons.
+This feedback loop is the fundamental process that allows the architecture to "learn" from its own mistakes.

 <img width="499" alt="image" src="https://github.com/user-attachments/assets/d17a5d5c-4ec0-46b4-9caa-0b427175ea5a" />